kgar/foundry-vtt-tidy-5e-sheets/To Do/Item Card/To Do - Item Card.md

 - [ ] // TODO: Replace pixel perfection with more relative measurements
 - [ ] Figure out how to mix in the various item card features.
 They're all layered onto the one component, and it's getting pretty crowded.
 - [ ] Work with Mouse on how to deal with the window tabs incompatibility
+- [ ] Add selectOnFocus for content editable fields
+- [ ] Get all Tidy 5e settings and add them to the svelte context going into modules.
+This can be soft-rerendered on config changes, etc., without the need to fully rerendering the sheets.

 ## Rewriting Item Cards